 How To Cook

-Chicken legs are hard to overcook, thanks to their extra fat.
-The whole leg is in fact the juiciest part of the bird, which makes it perfect for any application from smoking and barbecuing to braising, roasting, and slicing up to add to stir-fries.
+Chicken legs are the juiciest part of the bird and hard to overcook.
+They're perfect for any application, from smoking and barbecuing to braising, roasting, and slicing up for stir-fries.

-When it comes to taking the leg off a chicken, start with a very sharp knife.
-Slice the blade between the body and thigh, popping the hip bone out in the process.
-Once the leg has been cut away, you can cook it as a leg quarter or separate the drumstick from the thigh by cutting through the joint that connects them.
-Try and keep the skin intact along the way so your dish can have the pleasing crackle of cooked chicken skin to go along with the tender meat.
+You will need a very sharp knife to cut the leg off a whole chicken.
+Slice the blade between the body and thigh, popping the hip bone out.
+You can cook it as a leg quarter or separate the drumstick from the thigh by cutting through the joint connecting the two pieces.
+Remove the skin if you like, or keep it intact for a crispiness that complements the tender meat.

-Keep in mind poultry can carry salmonella, which is why all chicken should come to a cooking temperature of 165 F. That doesn't mean you need to overcook this meat, however.
-Keep your chicken thighs and drumsticks juicy by searing the skin so the moisture stays in while the meat cooks.
-This is best on on the grill or in a hot pan on the stove, though you can bake or roast chicken legs in an oven.
-Dredging, breading, or battering and frying drumsticks is also a popular preparation, and marinating or dry-rubbing creates a good depth of flavor.
+Searing the skin keeps chicken thighs and drumsticks juicy because it locks to lock in the moisture while the meat cooks.
+This is best done on the grill or in a hot pan on the stove, though you can bake or roast chicken legs in an oven.
+Dredging, breading, or battering and frying drumsticks is also a popular preparation, and using a marinade or dry rub adds flavor to the meat.

 What Does It Taste Like?

-Everyone knows the phrase, "tastes like chicken," and that's exactly what chicken legs taste like.
-They tend to have a more unctuous texture and mouthfeel thanks to the dark, fatty meat.
+Most people know the phrase, "tastes like chicken," and that's exactly what chicken legs taste like.
+Thanks to the dark, fatty meat, they tend to have a more unctuous texture and mouthfeel.
 You'll also find the flavor a little stronger than chicken breast.
-For the best flavor, source chicken from farms that raise them in a pasture.

 - Garlic Roasted Chicken Leg Quarters